Governor Visit PolicyNorth Ealing Primary School

-The governing body has a duty to oversee the direction and policies of the school, to monitor its standards and be held to account for its conduct and performance.
+The governing body has a duty to oversee the direction and policies of the school, to monitor its standards and be held to account for its conduct and performance (see Appendix A).
 Visiting the school is the best way to learn how it functions, and to keep under review how it operates so that you can increase the governing body’s first hand knowledge, informing strategic decision making.

 Visits should generally relate to the priorities determined by the School Development Plan (SDP).
 The governing body should plan visits to cover a wide range of school work and each visit should be agreed and have a clear purpose.
 Governors should arrange their visits with the Headteacher who has the responsibility of the day-to-day management of the school.

 Potential benefits to governors:

 - To improve governor knowledge of the ethos of the school

 - To assess the effectiveness of the SDP

 - To improve understanding of intent, implementation and impact of curriculum areas